thebluedev/YouTubeThumbnail/Readme.md

-*Hey There*
+#  YouTube Thumbnail
+**hey there**

-This is just a practice project, all you have to do is copy the thumbnail of the Video from youtube that you want and press the button!
+This is just a simple practice project, all you have to do is copy the link of the Video from Youtube that you want, paste it and  press the button!

+*yep thats it...*